 3.1 reason - qualification:

-is central (from
+Enlightenment, experience is central

 Enlightenment thinkers were critics, not ‘rationalists’ (nor ‘irrationalists’) – after all, they called themselves philosophes or ‘philosophers.’
 The English word is, however, not equivalent to the French word: philosophes were involved in the world [engagé?] – journalists, propagandists, activists… they believed in what, later, Marx would call praxis.